Rise and Fall asks the question: Can Civilization VI become something it’s not?

 And so the “Rise and Fall” part of the new expansion’s title is also a flag planted to indicate how Civilization might resolve all these myriad tensions.
 By building mechanics that give certain civs advantages and disadvantages at certain times — and letting them rebuild stronger after a Dark Age — Civilization is turning itself into more of a political and geographic system, instead of merely a background of competition.
 This is reinforced by the loyalty system, which can make new, and especially distant, cities more likely to break away.
 There’s also an Emergency system, where too-strong expansionists can have everyone band against them for major rewards.

 This potential ebb and flow may give Civilization VI the focus it needs beyond the (still-important) map.
-It this can be the Civ that focuses on creating a dynamic world that the player is part of, instead of centering their experience as the only thing that matters, it’ll change the recent trajectory of the series dramatically — and call back to two of its best incarnations, Civilization II, and the Rhye’s and Fall mod for Civilization VI (the name connection, I suspect, is not a coincidence.)
+It this can be the Civ that focuses on creating a dynamic world that the player is part of, instead of centering their experience as the only thing that matters, it’ll change the recent trajectory of the series dramatically — and call back to two of its best incarnations, Civilization II, and the Rhye’s and Fall mod for Civilization IV (the name connection, I suspect, is not a coincidence.)

 So the questions that face Rise and Fall are about the design of Civilization as a whole.
 Can Civ, with its current mechanics and constraints, be refocused into a fun systems-focused sandbox more than a race to the endgame?
 Or will it, like the Cree complaint of not wanting to be part of a game that rewards land-grabbing expansionism, be something that’s simply impossible to do?